Data Model

 - Projects: A set of Surveillance Activities with a common leader and organizer (e.g., a national wildlife health surveillance system).

-- Surveillance Activities: Specific sets of surveillance goals and methodology documented following a standard metadata format.
+- Surveillance Activities: Specific sets of surveillance goals and methodology (who, where, when, what, why, how) documented following a standard metadata format.

 - Field Visits: Time period during which activities are conducted in the field.

-- Locations: Specific areas where surveillance activities are conducted.
+- Locations: Specific areas where activities are conducted.

-- Events: Epidemiological units with a spatiotemporal coordinate where wildlife health surveillance data is collected.
+- Events: Point epidemiological units with a spatiotemporal coordinate where wildlife health surveillance data is collected.

 - Group: groups of animals of the same species.